julitschkaa/KBE/README.md

 # KBE

 ![Architekturdiagram](diagrams/LappenShop.png)
-clone this repository and run
+In order to access the GIPHY-API you need to get your personal API-key for developers here: https://developers.giphy.com/docs/api#quick-start-guide
+Once that is done, clone this repository and rename the file ".pleaseChangeMeToenv" to ".env".
+This is where your new Giphy Key and other authentication credentials go. now you can open a Terminal in your cloned directory and run:
 ```
 $ docker-compose up
 ```
 This starts up a cluster of:
  1. products (the main app that offers all the products inkl. gif and tax),
- 2. db (a postgres db linked direktly to products service)
+ 2. db (a postgres db linked directly to products service)
  3. tax-calculator (a service to calculate 19% tax to a given amount in cents),
- 4. products-csv-exporter,
- 5. sftp (a nifty sftp server for our csv files of all the products)
+ 4. products-csv-exporter,(shares the codebase with products, automatically exports a csv of all products every 10 seconds)
+ 5. sftp (sftp server, find documentation for this docker image here: https://hub.docker.com/r/atmoz/sftp)
- 6. products-csv-importer,
+ 6. products-csv-importer, (a container running a python script using pymongo https://pymongo.readthedocs.io/en/stable/)
- 7. Mangodb1
+ 7. Mangodb1 (Mongodb. find documentation for this docker-image here: https://hub.docker.com/_/mongo)
- 8. Mangodb2
+ 8. Mangodb2 (same Mongodb image for csv import)

 in order to look into one of your running docker-containers run
 ```